arooj-ilyas/100-days-of-code/log.md

 ### Day 5: September 30, 2022

-**Today's Progress**: First Hackathon!
-Create a rock, paper, scissors game
+**Today's Progress**: 💥 Rock, paper, scissors game - Hackathon Friday!!

 **Thoughts** Today was a tough one!
 We had 7 tasks to work through to create a rock paper and scissors game with an user input function against a computer.
 The tasks included using Logic, creating a function with if statements, adding user input, prompts, alerts, using a Math.random() function for the computer player, creating a game loop with a while function to confirm it works and getting the player to input their name using a prompt.
 I only managed to complete 4/7 tasks but very proud of my efforts and ability to get that far considering I would not have even been able to write a single line of code last week!